bcole808/wp-social-metrics-tracker/src/readme.txt

 = 1.3.5 =
 * Fixed a bug which was causing "Settings saved" to be displayed more than once.
+* Added the option to check either the http:// or https:// version of post URLs for share data.

 = 1.3.4 =
 * Update plugin to use Facebook API v2.0